oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA templates to connect to TOSCA nodes and services defined by other TOSCA templates:

-- The selection mechanism allows a node instance created a-priori by another service template to be selected for usage (i.e., building relationships) to the current TOSCA template.
+- The selection mechanism allows a node representation created a-priori from another service template to be selected for usage (i.e., building relationships) by node representations created from the current TOSCA template.

-- The substitution mechanism allows a node instance to be represented by a service created simultaneously via a substitution template.
+- The substitution mechanism allows a node representation to be decomposed by a service created simultaneously from a substituting template.

 It is relevant to emphasize the cross-template usage, as only in this case we deal with templates defined at different design time-points, with potentially different editing and maintenance restrictions.

+# TOSCA Grammar

 ## Mandatory Keynames